Academics /

 Dr. Alonso is Board Certified in Anatomic and Clinical Pathology, Forensic Pathology, Nuclear Medicine, and Medical Oncology and holds a Doctorate in Theology as well.
 He has engaged in research that translates laboratory developments to clinical practice.
 Dr. Alonso has written and directed many clinical trials.

 Dr. Alonso is a Fellow of the prestigious American College of Physicians.
-He has been associated with the Morehouse School of Medicine (Atlanta)since its founding; has been a Visiting Professor at LECOM (Bradenton) as well as at other medical schools abroad.
+He has been associated with the Morehouse School of Medicine (Atlanta)since its founding; and has been a Visiting Professor at LECOM (Bradenton) as well as at other medical schools abroad.
 He serves as a Professor of Pathology and Medicine at UMHS.

 Selected publications: